 Guido Cantini’s Golden Globe Race is a decade in the making.

-He first purchased his cutter-rigged Vancouver 34 Hannah of Cowes in 2016, with plenty of time to prepare for the 2022 edition.
+He originally purchased his cutter-rigged Vancouver 34 Hannah of Cowes in 2016, with plenty of time to prepare for the 2022 edition.
+After he was forced to withdraw for personal reasons, the race-ready boat was packed away.

 Now Cantini is dusting off the decks, ready for another attempt at sailing around the world solo, nonstop, and unassisted using only traditional navigation techniques.